home / patient care / we help with / How Geriatric Psychiatrists Enhance Mental Wellness in the Elderly

 Bipolar Disorder in Older Adults

-Bipolar disorder in older adults presents unique challenges, often characterized by mood swings between depressive lows and manic highs.
+Bipolar disorder in older adults presents unique challenges, often characterised by mood swings between depressive lows and manic highs.
 Symptoms may be subtle or mistaken for other conditions, complicating diagnosis.
-Aging factors, medication interactions, and coexisting medical conditions further complicate management.
-Recognizing these nuances is crucial for effective treatment, involving a combination of medication, psychotherapy, and tailored interventions.
+Ageing factors, medication interactions, and coexisting medical conditions further complicate management.
+Recognising these nuances is crucial for effective treatment involving a combination of medication, psychotherapy, and tailored interventions.

 Depression and Anxiety in Older Adults

 Depression and anxiety in older adults pose significant health concerns, affecting their overall well-being.
-Life changes, health issues, or social isolation can trigger these conditions.
-Recognizing symptoms, often different from those in younger individuals, is essential for timely intervention.
+These conditions can be triggered by life changes, health issues, or social isolation.
+Recognising symptoms, often different from those in younger individuals, is essential for timely intervention.

 Schizophrenia in Older Adults

 Schizophrenia in older adults presents unique challenges, as the onset is typically earlier in life.
 Late-onset cases are rarer but require careful diagnosis due to overlapping symptoms with other conditions.
-Managing schizophrenia in the elderly involves a combination of antipsychotic medications, psychotherapy, and support services, recognizing the complexities of this chronic mental health disorder in the context of aging.
+Managing schizophrenia in the elderly involves a combination of antipsychotic medications, psychotherapy, and support services, recognising the complexities of this chronic mental health disorder in the context of ageing.

 Obsessive-Compulsive Disorder (OCD) in Older Adults

-Obsessive-Compulsive Disorder (OCD) in older adults manifests as persistent intrusive thoughts and ritualistic behaviors.
+Obsessive-Compulsive Disorder (OCD) in older adults manifests as persistent intrusive thoughts and ritualistic behaviours.
 While symptoms may endure into old age, late-onset cases are uncommon.
 Diagnosis can be challenging due to overlapping symptoms with other conditions.
-Treatment involves a blend of medication, cognitive-behavioral therapy, and support.
+Treatment involves a blend of medication, cognitive-behavioural therapy, and support.

 Sleep Disorders